DjPopol/EzPPPwn/README.md

     - button "Browse"          : Browse stage2.bin

     [ Command ]
-    - button "Save Batch"      : Save Batch script (.sh) to filename
+    - button "Save Batch"      : Save Batch script (.sh) to filename. it execute the exploit
     - button "Save All To"     : Save Python's script and stage's to Directory
     - button "Execute"         : Execute POC in new window "Console"